mominnas/myAdminIngestion/README.md

 # myAdminIngestion
-A python script for ingesting product data from ERP platforms into a phpMyAdmin mySQL database table.
+A python script for ingesting product data from Odoo into a phpMyAdmin mySQL database table.